Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 Right next to either AoA Indexer in the WSO cockpit is a light that indicates activity detected by the APX-81A Combat Tree system.

-Illuminated each time the system detects being interrogated by other aircraft.
+Illuminated each time the system detects IFF responses by hostile aircraft.

 > 💡 Due to engine limitations, the activity lights are not simulated in-game.